 That depends on the reason.
 Vacation, sure!
 To escape the coronavirus?
 Probably a bit extreme.

 Yes, the coronavirus sounds very scary, and there’s a lot of hype around it, but honestly, it’s flu season, which is a much deadlier disease: flu has killed 12,000 people so far this year, Dr. Dunsmoor-Su says, so get your flu shot.
-If you’re medically fragile, you’re much more likely to get it, and you’re much more likely to get sick from it.
+If you’re medically fragile or have a weak immune system, you’re much more likely to get it, and you’re much more likely to get sick from it.
 Flu is airborne, so it can be easier to spread and catch because you can breathe it in.

 According to Dr. Dunsmoor-Su, the flu shot doesn’t protect against all strains, but it does protect against the most worrisome strains that are circulating.
 It might not stop you getting sick, but it will minimize the illness, so you’re likely to have a much easier time of it.
 So, especially if you’re medically fragile, get your flu shot!
 And of course, take all the usual precautions of washing your hands, not touching your face, etc. – which, bonus, will help protect you against the coronavirus as well.